In the past, enterprise digitalization and operational data analysis often relied on structured data: tables, databases, logs.

 Person-job matching is just one entry point for AI's natural language processing in enterprises.

 In fact, the vast majority of information in enterprise management exists as natural language: job descriptions, employee weekly reports, customer complaints, supply chain communications, contract terms...
-If this data remains merely at the "text" level, it has almost no computational value or is difficult to utilize.
-Once parsed, aligned, and structured by AI, it can be transformed into measurable metrics, providing real-time insights and decision support for management.
+If this data remains only at the "text" level, it has almost no computational value or is difficult to utilize.
+But once parsed, aligned, and structured by AI, it can be transformed into measurable metrics, providing real-time insights and decision support for management.

 Recruitment and Human Resource Management

 But recruitment is just one part of HR.
 AI's capabilities can extend to performance and training management.
 For example, employee OKRs, weekly reports, and evaluation comments are often described in natural language.
 AI can identify keywords and behavioral patterns within them.
-For instance, "led team to complete cross-departmental collaboration project" can be transformed into "Capability=Cross-departmental Collaboration, Result=Project Delivery."
-This not only helps in more fair performance evaluation but also helps enterprises identify skill and knowledge gaps in employees, enabling more precise training.
+For instance, "led the team to complete a cross-departmental collaboration project" can be transformed into "Capability=Cross-departmental Collaboration, Result=Project Delivery."
+This not only helps in more fairly evaluating performance but also helps enterprises identify skill and knowledge gaps in employees, thereby providing more targeted training.

 Customer Relationship and Market Feedback